utshomax/postman-docs/src/pages/docs/monitoring-your-api/using-static-IPs-to-monitor.md

 ## Next steps

-After learning how to monitor APIs that are behind a restricted firewall, you might also be interested in setting up an integration with other tools in your development workflow.
+After learning how to monitor APIs that are behind a restricted firewall, you could set up an integration with other tools in your development workflow.

 * To learn how to set up integrations for your monitor results, see [Integrating with Postman](/docs/integrations/intro-integrations/).